I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Photo Mirror Hypothesis

 \section{Photo Mirror Hypothesis}

-We now combine together Brittin and Gamow's theory with CIGR.
-We make the hypothesis that under certain circumstances, light can switch space-time into the mirror world state, by means of the Brittin and Gamow effect, because this reduces the entropy level which reverses the direction of time.
-We predict this will occur locally where each photon interacts.
+We make the hypothesis that light can switch matter into the mirror world state, by means of the Brittin and Gamow effect, because this reduces the entropy level which reverses the direction of time.

+We predict this will occur locally where each photon interacts (in which case $\Delta Q = h\nu$ in equation 1).
 This reversal could be momentary or persistent depending on the phenomenon being observed.
+We call this the ''photo-mirror hypothesis``.

-Note that this is a low energy effect for two reasons.
+Note that when it occurs, this is a low energy effect for two reasons.
 Firstly according to CIGR, any massive particle exists in a 4-dimensional dipole state with positive mass and energy in our world and negative mass and energy in the mirror world.
 Since the mirror world state already exists, it does not require any energy to produce it.
-All that is required is the reversal of the direction of time to reveal it.
-Secondly the reversal of the flow of time simply requires photons with energies of a few electron volts to lower the entropy level according to the Brittin and Gamow effect (equation 1).
+All that is required is the reversal of the direction of time \textit{to reveal it}, which can be done by visible photons with energies of a few electron volts (equation 1).
+The author provides experimental evidence for this in a separate paper.\cite{Ellis1}

-The reader may wonder why, if photons can switch matter into the mirror world state, it has not been observed before.
+The reader may question why, if photons can switch space-time into the mirror world state, it has not been observed before.
 Firstly, the effect is subtle and occurs at very low energies.
 Secondly, physicists are so convinced that the second law of thermodynamics is absolute, that few have looked for the creation of order.
-Thirdly, \textit{this effect has been observed} in experiments using light to reveal magnetic charges in mirror space-time, but these have been rejected or ignored, because they are at low energies and subjective (i.e. not objective).
+Thirdly, it switches space-time into the mirror world where phenomena are less objective and so tend to get ignored or rejected (e.g. the magnetic monopoles above).
+Furthermore, any random processes which increase entropy will switch the direction of time back to normal (4-D space-time).
+Limitations of this are discussed below.